-- no voting rights whatsoever, including no right to receive notice of attend, or vote at any such general meeting, except in the event of any such general meeting which explicitly requires their attendance and vote. - right to redemption at the request of any of its holders, but subject to the restrictions included in the Articles of Incorporation of the Company and the Offering Memorandum and the relevant Supplement. - to participate in any distributions to be made out of the profits of the Company. - on winding-up or other return of capital, to repayment, in priority of any payment to the Management shareholders of the Company, of the amounts paid up on the Participating Shares held by them including any premium.
+- do not carry voting rights - may not confer upon the holders thereof the right to receive notices of or to attend and vote at any general meeting of the Company unless as otherwise stipulated in the Articles. - shall at the request of any of the holders thereof, but subject to restrictions contained in these Regulations, be redeemed by the Company directly or indirectly out of the Company's assets. - To participate in any dividend distribution and/or other distributions to be made out of the profits of the Company. - On a winding-up or other return of capital, to repayment, in priority of any payment to the Management shareholders of the Company, of the amounts paid up on the Participating Shares held by them including any premium.